ilbers/isar/doc/user_manual.md

 Some other variables include:

  - `IMAGE_INSTALL` - The list of custom packages to build and install to target image, please refer to relative chapter for more information.
  - `BB_NUMBER_THREADS` - The number of `bitbake` jobs that can be run in parallel.
-Please set this option according your host CPU cores number.
+Please set this option according to your host CPU cores number.
  - `HOST_DISTRO` - The distro to use for SDK root filesystem.
 This variable is optional.
  - `HOST_ARCH` - The Debian architecture of SDK root filesystem (e.g., `amd64`).
 By default set to current Debian host architecture.
 This variable is optional.
  - `HOST_DISTRO_APT_SOURCES` - List of apt source files for SDK root filesystem.
 This variable is optional.
  - `HOST_DISTRO_APT_PREFERENCES` - List of apt preference files for SDK root filesystem.
 This variable is optional.
  - `HOST_DISTRO_BOOTSTRAP_KEYS` - Analogously to DISTRO_BOOTSTRAP_KEYS: List of gpg key URIs used to verify apt bootstrap repo for the host.
  - `DISTRO_APT_PREMIRRORS` - The preferred mirror (append it to the default URI in the format `ftp.debian.org my.preferred.mirror`.
 This variable is optional.
 PREMIRRORS will be used only for the build.
 The final images will have the sources list as mentioned in DISTRO_APT_SOURCES.
- - `THIRD_PARTY_APT_KEYS` - List of gpg key URIs used to verify apt repos for apt installation after bootstrapping
+ - `THIRD_PARTY_APT_KEYS` - List of gpg key URIs used to verify apt repos for apt installation after bootstrapping.
  - `FILESEXTRAPATHS` - The default directories BitBake uses when it processes recipes are initially defined by the FILESPATH variable.
 You can extend FILESPATH variable by using FILESEXTRAPATHS.
  - `FILESOVERRIDES` - A subset of OVERRIDES used by the build system for creating FILESPATH.
 The FILESOVERRIDES variable uses overrides to automatically extend the FILESPATH variable.
  - `IMAGER_INSTALL` -  The list of package dependencies for an imager like wic.